Try a Oaxacan Street Snack with a Recipe from 'Milk Street'

-Christopher Kimball's Milk Street Television returns with an all-new season Saturday, September 7 at 4:00 pm.
+Christopher Kimball's Milk Street Television airs Saturdays at 3:00 pm.

 In the third season of Christopher Kimball's Milk Street Television, which premieres Saturday, September 7 at 4:00 pm, Christopher Kimball travels to Lebanon, France, Thailand, Italy, Australia, and more countries to discover new recipes for the home cook.
 The season premiere features Oaxaca in Mexico and some of its unique foods, including tlayudas, a street snack that is somewhat similar to a pizza: a large tortilla topped with ingredients is toasted on a grill.